Where does OMOP-OHDSI fit in the open source health informatics environment?

 Example: Observation period

 A core data element of the OMOP CDM is the ‘observation period’, which has no equivalent in EHR systems.
 This period is person-specific and represents the time span in which healthcare encounters occur for this person.
 In research, this determines how many years of follow-up time are available for analysis, both in a cohort and per person.
 An absence of events in a particular period means that this person did not visit the clinic.
-For clinical researchers this is important information with regard to cohort inclusion criteria (e.g. minimum follow-up period).
-In clinical practice this is less relevant information, and therefore not normally captured.
+For clinical researchers, this is important information with regard to cohort inclusion criteria (e.g., minimum follow-up period).
+In clinical practice, this is less relevant information, and therefore not normally captured.

 OHDSI versus FHIR

-FHIR (Fast Healthcare Interoperability Resources) is a universal standard for exchange of patient’s health records from EHR-systems.
+FHIR (Fast Healthcare Interoperability Resources) is a universal standard for the exchange of patients’ health records from EHR-systems.
 It is composed of so-called resources, bundled in profiles that specify how a particular information element should be represented.
 There are around 100 resources, including diagnostics, medication, physical measurements, et cetera.
 FHIR distinguishes itself by having a description of the API that exposes the resources from the underlying EHR system.
 This allows other applications to (securely) pull data from and push data to EHR systems.
-There are multiple sandboxes to explore the standards, e.g. Synthetic Mass, where a simulated population of Massachusetts has been exposed through FHIR.
+There are multiple sandboxes to explore the standards, e.g., Synthetic Mass, where a simulated population of Massachusetts has been exposed through FHIR.

-In the next section, we give an example of how FHIR facilitates the connection between EHR-systems and scientific research using the OHDSI tooling.
+Following is an example of how FHIR facilitates the connection between EHR-systems and scientific research using the OHDSI tooling.

 Example: Predictive modelling

 The OHDSI analytics and FHIR exchange standards can strengthen each other.
 A predictive model is a good example.
 In this case, OHDSI tools support the creation of a model, using the Patient Level Prediction (PLP) package that runs on any OMOP CDM database.
 The resulting model can be applied to personal health data by using FHIR resources.
-If you would like to know more, you can read more about this research here: Clinical Predictive Modeling Development and Deployment through FHIR Web Services
+If you would like to know more, you can read more about this research here: Clinical Predictive Modeling Development and Deployment through FHIR Web Services.

 Conclusion